Introduction

 - Fundamentalists who adhere strictly to established patterns and completely disregard change,

-- Accelerationists who gobble up whatever Vercel cooks as if it’s the second coming of Christ,
+- Accelerationists who eat up whatever Vercel cooks as if it’s the second coming of Christ,